MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-backup-back-up-azure-stack.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 This article shows you how to do an on-demand backup on Azure Stack.
 For instructions on configuring the PowerShell environment, see [Install PowerShell for Azure Stack](azure-stack-powershell-install.md).
-To sign in to Azure Stack, see [Using the admin portal in Azure Stack](azure-stack-manage-portals.md).
+To sign in to Azure Stack, see [Using the administrator portal in Azure Stack](azure-stack-manage-portals.md).

 ## Start Azure Stack backup